lgwillmore/typemock/README.md

 2. [Quick example usage](#quick-example-usage)
 3. [Still to do](#still-to-do)

-**NOTE: This library is still at the experimental stage.
-Its API and implementation could change drastically between versions.
-Currently, only simple object method mocking is possible**
+**NOTE: This library is still in Alpha.
+Its API and implementation could change.**

 ## Motivation